ThGaskin/Migration_flows/README.md

 ## Estimates
-If you only want to open and analyse the data, the `Estimates` folder in this repository contains:
+If you only want to open and analyse the data, the `Estimates` folder contains:
 - A file `flows.nc`: total origin-destination flows
 - A file `stocks.nc`: migrant stocks, including native-born stocks on the diagonal
 - A file `net_migration.nc`: net migration estimates